In our Nationwide insurance review, we give the company 4.4 out of 5.0 stars as we compare its average costs to competitors in the market.

 Nationwide Insurance Reviews: Conclusion

-Nationwide offers cheap car insurance compared to many competitors and has various discount opportunities that can help get you the best deal.
+Nationwide offers cheap car insurance compared to many competitors and has various discount opportunities that can help to get you the best deal.
 However, Nationwide insurance reviews regularly complain that the claims process is too slow and lacks communication.
-While Nationwide can be good option, we recommend that you look around and compare quotes in order to get the best insurance coverage for you.
+While Nationwide can be good option, we recommend that you look around and compare quotes in order to get the best possible insurance coverage.

 Nationwide Car Insurance Competitors: Top Picks